WSMorrison/BricksThenMadeNow/README.md

 ![Create item page, large screen](/assets/readme-images/wireframes/large-4-create-item.jpg)

-The form to add an item will have it's own page, with a simple form for staff to fill with each field in the item model.
+The form to add an Item will have its own page, with a simple form for staff to fill with each field in the item model.

 </details>